Belfast musician & songwriter Michael Cunningham released his debut album Hidden Treasure, in early 2018

 “My passion for entertaining meant that my earliest performances were as a busker in Belfast city centre, during the IRA bombing campaign.
 Busking was tremendous fun, but (as my worried mother insisted!) it was also quite risky, often involving very rapid changes of pitch….both musically & physically!
 And what a way to build confidence & to develop your first play-list…!

 “Like many other hopefuls, in my teens and as a young man, I was a member of various rock bands and groups, with ambitions for that magical hit to stardom!”

-“For over three years we wrote our own material & played in Singer/ Songwriter nights and in popular Belfast spots such as the Duke of York, Katy Dalys, John Hewitt etc. Media appearances beckoned, with lots of press, radio sessions and even a slot on UTV’s Kelly Show.
-We also managed a number of recordings in local studios.”
+“For over three years we wrote our own material & played in Singer/ Songwriter nights in popular Belfast bars.
+Media appearances beckoned, with lots of press, radio sessions and even a slot on TV, which was a bid deal then.
+We also managed to fund a number of recordings in local studios.”

-“But despite huge investment of talent, time and money, instead of breakthrough to stardom, it was break-up that happened.
+“But despite huge investment of talent, time and money, instead of breakthrough to stardom, it was the break-up that happened.
+We couldn't even get arrested, and that's something for 2 boys from Belfast in those days!!!
 The harsh realities of life… job, mortgage & marriage… followed by the arrival of a young family, meant that Jim & I inevitably drifted apart.

 Inevitably, music moved from centre-stage in my life to an enjoyable hobby.”

 “I can remember sadly tossing a pile of cassette tapes & recordings into that cardboard box in my garage…and, literally, pulling the shutters down on my youthful dreams and ambitions of fame as a rock star…”

 The next 20 years saw Tracy and me build a loving, happy home with our two boys Ben & Joshua.
 Music was still important, of course… but only in the background